Batch API

 • false: The batch process will attempt to continue processing the batch job after encountering an error.

-• action: <String> REQUIRED The action that the batch job will perform on data included in the input file.
+• action: <String> REQUIRED The action that the batch job will perform on incoming data.
 Accepted values include the following:

 • Create: The batch job will create new and update existing data in the specified owner.

-• Delete: The batch job will delete existing data in the specified owner that matches any of the incoming data included in the input file.
+• Delete: The batch job will delete existing data in the specified owner that matches any of the incoming data.

-• attributeWriteType: <String> REQUIRED Specifies how the batch job will handle incoming Attributes included in the input file.
+• attributeWriteType: <String> REQUIRED Specifies how the batch job will handle incoming Attributes.
 Accepted values include the following:

 • Static: The batch job will ignore incoming Attributes and not update existing Attributes added to existing Indicators and Groups.